leiluoo/leiluoo/README.md

-- 👋 Hi, I’m @Leiluo
+- 👋 Hi, I’m Leiluo.
-- 🎓 I’m currently studying in Moscow State University on faculty of Computational Mathematics and Cybernetics on the department of algorithm language.
+- 🎓 I obtained bachelor degree of Applied Math & Computer Science at Moscow State University.
-- 💼 worked as SDE intern at Tencent.
+- 💼 I'm a full-time MLE at Huawei.
+I worked as SDE intern at Tencent before graduation.
-- 💌 Incoming SDE at Huawei.
-- 📫 feel free to reach me at leiluoouyang@outlook.com or leiluo@mail.ru
+- 📫 feel free to reach me at leiluoouyang@outlook.com or leiluo@mail.ru.

 <!---
 AllenOuyang/AllenOuyang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.